Baseball League Constitution. 1

 A) Each current owner announces their list of players protected from the expansion draft.
 This list consists of up to 5 major league players and up to 2 minor league players.

-B) Players who have just completed the first year of their major league contracts and players with minor league contract status are eligible for the expansion draft.
+B) Players who have just completed the first year of their major league contracts and players with minor league or rookie contract status are eligible for the expansion draft.
 Each expansion owner can select 0 or 1 players, at their discretion, from the available players on each current team.
 Each current owner can lose at most 1 player to each new team in the expansion draft.

 C) If more than one expansion team exists, the first pick of the expansion draft will be decided based on a coin flip by the commissioner.
 The expansion teams will then pick from available players in alternating order.
 But they still may not pick more than one player each from any current team.